Frequently Asked Questions

 it models fund and ETF trades in terms of account value, total cost of

 ownership, and advisor pay.
-It handles traditional and ?span
+It handles traditional and clean shares, and

 can view trades through the eyes of investors, advisors, and regulators.